 Quick Clotting Agent: Trauma aid used to stop massive bleeding.
 Quick Clot

 Sam Splint: Lightweight split that can be bent to splint many common injuries.
 Sam Splint.

 Irrigation Syringe: Plastic syringe useful for irrigating cuts and wounds to clean out debris and prevent infection.
 Best used with clean and purified water.
 Also useful to backflush water filters between trips.
 Plastic syringe.

 Medical Exam Gloves: Protects caregiver against potentially infectious body fluids of a patient.
 Nitrile Gloves.
 If you’ve never taken a Wilderness First Aid Class, it’s a skill that will prove useful multiple times in your hiking career, both for self-care and care for others.SectionHiker is reader-supported.
-We independently research, test, and rate the best products.
 We only make money if you purchase a product through our affiliate links.
 Help us continue to test and write unsponsored and independent gear reviews, beginner FAQs, and free hiking guides.